PUBLIC SCHOLARSHIP

 IN EDITED VOLUMES

-Expanding the Canon: Black Composers in the Music Theory Classroom, invited Foreword author, edited by Melissa Hoag.
+Expanding the Canon: Black Composers in the Music Theory Classroom, edited by Melissa Hoag, invited Foreword author.
 Taylor & Francis, 2023.

-Queer Ear: Remaking Music Theory, invited Foreword coauthor, edited by Gavin Lee.
+Queer Ear: Remaking Music Theory, edited by Gavin Lee, invited Foreword coauthor.
 Oxford University Press, 2023.

 “Don’t You Cry for Me: A Critical-Race Analysis of Undergraduate Music Theory Instruction,” with coauthor Megan Lyons.
-Teaching and Learning Difficult Topics in the Music Classroom, edited by Olivia Lucas and Laura Moore Pruett.
-University of Michigan Press (in press).
+In Teaching Difficult Topics: Reflections from the Undergraduate Classroom, edited by Olivia Lucas and Laura Moore Pruett, 226–251.
+University of Michigan Press, 2024.

 IN CONFERENCE PROCEEDINGS